-Recent legal developments in the European Economic Area ("EEA"), including recent rulings from the Court of Justice of the European Union and from various EU member state data protection authorities, have created complexity and uncertainty regarding processing and transfers of personal data from the EEA to the United States and other so-called third countries outside the EEA, including in the context of Website cookies.
+Recent legal developments in the European Economic Area ("EEA"), including recent rulings from the Court of Justice of the European Union ("CJEU") and from various EU member state data protection authorities, have created complexity and uncertainty regarding processing and transfers of personal data from the EEA to the United States and other so-called third countries outside the EEA, including in the context of Website cookies.
 Similar complexities and uncertainties also apply to transfers from the U.K. to third countries.
 While we have taken steps to mitigate the impact on us, such as implementing the European Commission's standard contractual clauses ("SCCs"), the efficacy and longevity of these mechanisms remains uncertain.
 Moreover, on June 4, 2021, the European Commission adopted new SCCs, which impose on companies additional obligations relating to personal data transfers out of the EEA, including the obligation to update internal privacy practices, conduct transfer impact assessments and, as required, to implement additional security measures.
 The new SCCs may increase the legal risks and liabilities under EU laws associated with cross-border data transfers, and result in material increased compliance and operational costs.
+While the European Commission announced in March 2022 that an agreement in principle had been reached between EU and U.S. authorities regarding a new transatlantic data privacy framework, no formal agreement has been finalized, and any such agreement, if formalized, is likely to face challenge at the CJEU.
+Moreover, although the U.K. turnetly has an adequacy decision from the European Commission, such that SCCs are not required for the transfer of personal data from the EEA to the U.K., that decision will sunset in June 2025 unless extended and it may be revoked in the future by the European Commission if the U.K. data protection regime is reformed in ways that deviate substantially from the GDPR.
+Adding further complexity for international data flows, in March 2022, the U.K. adopted

-The EU has also proposed new legislation that would regulate non-personal data.
+Addendum) that can be used with the SCCs for the same purpose.
+The EU has also proposed legislation that would regulate non-personal data, and other countries, including the U.K., may similarly do so in the future.
 If we are otherwise unable to transfer data, including personal data, between and among countries and regions in which we operate, it could affect the manner in which we provide our services, the geographical location or segregation of our relevant systems and operations, and could adversely affect our financial results.
 While we have implemented new controls and procedures to comply with the requirements of the GDPR, U.K. GDPR and the data privacy and security laws of other jurisdictions in which we operate, such procedures and controls may not be effective in ensuring compliance or preventing unauthorized transfers of personal data.